Monitor Network Interfaces via Standard MIB Using 64 Bit Counters

 absolute or procentual traffic of a port exceeds certain levels or if the

-rate of errors or discards exceeds configurable limits.
+rate of errors or discards or the multicast or broadcast packet rate exceeds

 outgoing traffic over a configurable range of time by using an exponentially